youssef204/Borto2an-/README.md

 :------------: | :------------:
 POST ```/create-session``` | create a new Stripe payment session for a given reservation

+## How to Use?
+A typical user journey on Borto2an Airways is as follows:
+1. Create or sign in into your account.
+2. Search for flights in the home page and specify your start and destination.
+3. Choose the most suitable departure and return flights, along with the preferred cabin.
+4. Select the seats from the list of available seats.
+5. See a summary of your reservation, in addition to the price to be paid.
+6. Pay for your reservation using credit card.
+You have successfully reserved your flight.
+7. Go to your profile and see all your reservations.
+8. Edit or delete your reservations as you wish.

+If you are still confused on how to use our website, please refer to our demonstration [video](https://drive.google.com/drive/folders/1NatW0ytpEeFQMouVQ-DKx2x-LKToZ1jC?usp=sharing).
+## Contribute
+If you want to contribute to this project, email me at omarkhair66@gmail.com.
+You are welcome to contribute at any time, and your effort is highly appreciated.

 ## Credits
 Borto2an is up and running thanks to the effort of these people.